Henry Smith MP – Westminster Report – April 2020

-My office is receiving significant correspondence levels regarding coronavirus (COVID-19), therefore regrettably, it will not be possible to answer every message on this subject, especially with staff absence too.
+My office is receiving significant correspondence levels regarding coronavirus (COVID-19), therefore regrettably, it will not be possible to answer every message on this subject.

 Please be assured I am continuing to highlight the issues raised by Crawley residents, as well as businesses and other organisations, directly with the Prime Minister, Secretary of State for Health & Social Care, Chancellor of the Exchequer, plus other senior Government members.

 For further information, including links to official advice from HM Government and the National Health Service, please visit: www.henrysmith.info/coronavirus

 Given the salience of Gatwick Airport and the wider travel sector to the Crawley economy I am continuing my representations to Government about support for this industry.
 I am calling for amendments to the UK Package Travel Regulations to protect travel businesses, workers and customers.